KrispyTech/airneis/docs/stacks/tech-stack.md

 - Creating a CI with an amazing pipeline has bonus points
 - Use of containers to be able to deploy and dev comfortably
 - You are going to need to Use NEON, a serverless function for PostgreSQL
-- We could use [Storybook](https://storybook.js.org/) to build UI components and pages in isolation.
+- We could use [Storybook](https://storybook.js.org/) to build UI components and pages in isolation.(It will be a bonus we are not sure to implement it)
 - We could get secrets securely if needed on docker containers by fetching them from Hashicorp Vault

 ### Recap